 Evanston voters initially approved the referendum in the 2022 midterm election, becoming the first city in Illinois to adopt RCV.

-“The Clerk cannot use a voting system not approved by the State Board (10 ILCS 5/24B-1) and the State Board has not approved any ranked choice voting system because ranked choice voting is not allowed under Illinois Law,” the motion reads.
+“The Clerk cannot use a voting system not approved by the State Board (10 ILCS 5/24B-1) and the State Board has not approved any ranked choice voting system because ranked choice voting is not allowed under Illinois Law,” the order reads.

 The court denied a request by the plaintiffs to use paper ballots in Evanston to allow RCV, stating that it would be “unworkable, cost prohibitive and not authorized by the Election Code.”